LaikaFusion/giphydisplayeaze/README.md

 We love our users and we really care about providing a good user experience and pleasant UI.

 We encourage out of the box thinking and we love to be impressed!

+add REACT_APP_GIPHY_KEY to an .env file in the root directory